AlephAlpha/rlifesrc/web/src/help.md

 Skip patterns which are invariant under more transformations than  required by the given symmetry.

 In another word, skip patterns whose symmetry group properly contains the given symmetry group.

+### (Experimental) Enable backjumping

+[Backjumping](https://en.wikipedia.org/wiki/Backjumping) will reduce the number of steps, but each step will takes a much longer time.
+The current implementation is slower for most search, only useful for large (e.g., 64x64) still lifes.

+Currently it is only supported for non-generations rules.
+Generations rules will ignore this option.